 The Miranova Matrix presents an operational framework for understanding spacetime emergence in BFSS Matrix Theory.
 By conceptualising fundamental updates as discrete ticks, the framework distinguishes causal depth from emergent experienced time.
 Minimal generative structures and branching dynamics define lower bounds for system evolution, providing a coherent lens for observers and histories.
-This approach reframes temporal perception and lays a foundation for further exploration of nonlocal time, irreversibility, and observer-embedded structures.
-This document presents a minimal operational framework; interpretive mappings are illustrative.
+This approach reframes temporal perception and offers a lens for exploring nonlocal time, irreversibility, and observer-embedded structures.
+This document presents a minimal operational framework, interpretive mappings are illustrative.